Muslim leaders enlisted to help stamp out polio

 Polio attacks the nervous system and can cause irreversible paralysis within hours of infection.
 But it can be stopped with comprehensive, population-wide vaccination.

-When a global eradication campaign was launched in 1988, it paralyzed more than 350,000 children in 125 countries annually.
+When a global eradication campaign was launched in 1988, it paralysed more than 350,000 children in 125 countries annually.

-Despite huge progress over the decades, polio outbreaks in China, Chad, Democratic Republic of Congo and Niger last year were the latest setbacks to the program.
+Despite huge progress over the decades, polio outbreaks in China, Chad, Democratic Republic of Congo and Niger last year were the latest setbacks to the programme.

 Four countries - Afghanistan, Chad, Nigeria and Pakistan - have reported 60 cases so far this year, against 153 in 12 countries at this time last year, according to the WHO.